cade-th/ctdotcom_v1/pages/posts/first_post.md

 ```

 Cade_Lang (the very original name of my interpreter) will take the two command line arguments in its constructor.
-Here will declare some of its members and process the arguments:
+Here we will declare some of its members and process the arguments:
 ```
 class Cade_Lang {
         public: